Uberi/University-Notes/MATH138/MATH138.md

 * Use $1 + \tan^2 \theta = \sec^2 \theta$ to turn $\sqrt{1 + x^2}$ into $\sec \theta$ via $x = \tan \theta$.
 * Use $\sec^2 \theta - 1 = \tan^2 \theta$ to turn $\sqrt{x^2 - 1}$ into $\tan \theta$ via $x = \sec \theta$.

+Using this technique, we can replace $\sqrt{\pm a^2 \pm x^2}$ with trigonometric functions, and then use trigonometric identities on them.
+Afterwards, we might simplify by changing the trigonometric functions back into square roots.

 Derivatives:

 * $\cos' \theta = -\sin \theta$ ($-\frac{\pi}{2} \le \theta < \frac{\pi}{2}$)